TheEliForbes/cronus-monitoring/charts/grafana/FLUX.md

 3. The query editor will switch to a flux IDE
     - (Be wary, any enter key press will cause your query to run, use shift+enter to produce a return character)
         - (easy fix is to leave the `from(bucket: "undefined")` until you are done writing your query)
     - (Grafana's autocomplete is very aggressive)

+### Testing
+- Flux has built in testing, but currently only `assertEquals()` to test queries inline, implementation can be found [here](https://docs.influxdata.com/flux/v0.12/functions/tests/assertequals/)

 ### Tips and Tricks
 - Use the limit function to reduce the number of datapoints so that the master node of the kubernetes cluster doesn't get dropped